Abin-28/Side_Hustle_Project-MERN-Stack/client/README.md

-## Client (React) – Hayroo E‑commerce
+## Client (React) – AuroraMart E‑commerce

-This is the React front‑end for the Hayroo MERN e‑commerce application.
+This is the React front‑end for the AuroraMart MERN e‑commerce application.
 It provides the customer‑facing shop, authentication, product browsing, cart/checkout UI, reviews, and a basic admin interface (under `components/admin`) to manage categories, products, and orders.

 ### What the client does